kbroman/steps2rr/pages/automate.md

 You could do this with a single all-encompassing script.
 Even better, though, is to use [GNU Make](http://www.gnu.org/software/make).
-I would argument that Make is the single most important tool for reproducible research.
+I would argue that Make is the single most important tool for reproducible research.

 [GNU Make](http://www.gnu.org/software/make) was written for compiling